nicologreggio/fuzzy-guacamole/README.md

 ## Scala
 Scala is a strong statically typed general-purpose programming language which supports both object-oriented programming and functional programming.
 Its source code can be compiled to Java bytecode and run on a Java virtual machine (JVM), leading to optimal interoperability.
 Given the overhead required to run it, it has been chosen to develop the central part.
+(Nowadays actually it's possible to compile native code with new jvm (Graal), nonetheless it remains a complex process so the choice doesn't change)

 The [alpakka library](https://doc.akka.io/docs/alpakka/current/mqtt.html#) has been adopted as mqtt client.